lydakis/sandfs/README.md

 - Storage adapters and snapshots so you can mount external state and roll forward/back within a turn.
 - Serialization helpers to snapshot or hydrate sandboxes (planned).

+See [`docs/roadmap.md`](docs/roadmap.md) for the up-to-date view of supported commands and the upcoming backlog.

 ## Installation

 ```bash